The Wallowa’s

 We followed a trail that hugged the side of a sharp sided valley around 100 feet above the West Fork Wallowa River, a roaring blur of snowmelt crashing over boulders like a frigid, pulsing artery of the Wallowas.
 The river’s voice was always with us, threading through the trees like a low, relentless rumble.

-Eventually the trail leveled out and brought us to a wide, green meadow, an unexpected feature chilling in the middle of the forest.
+Eventually the trail leveled out and brought us to a wide, green meadow, an unexpected feature nestled in the middle of the forest.
 The grass was thick and lush, day dreaming about when it would grow long enough to dance in the breeze.
-An army of trees stood stoically, guarding along its edges, watching over this little patch of green as if it was their baby.
-We paused there for lunch and sunbathed on a boulder set deep in the ground like an iceberg, surrounded by a quiet hush of wind and leaves that doesn’t ask for anything.
-After a quick cat nap, the trail crossed Adams creek, a deceivingly fast-moving tributary that felt like stabbing needles stabbing on our legs as we crossed.
+An army of trees guarded its edges, stoically watching over this little patch of green as if it was their baby.
+We paused there for lunch and sunbathed on a boulder set deep in the ground like an iceberg, surrounded by a quiet hush of wind and leaves.

-Then began the steady climb toward Ice Lake, the alpine lake we planned to circumnavigate before continuing higher.
 Being so early in the season, ice lake was true to its name, ICE.
 We tried to continue but were confronted with enough snow that every step was a piss-poor gamble between a knee high post hole or shin deep post hole.
+Logic (and bloody shins) won out and we decided to call it, making camp next to the lake.

-Stiff and half frozen, we woke up with frozen water bottles and a strong urge to get a move on.
-The sun had already begun to warm the side of the valley we were descending and water from the melting snow ran in rivulets that snaked across the trail.
 Near the meadow, we found one of the bachelorettes from yesterdays brigade laying on the ground with her pants around her ankles and hairy poontang getting some much needed fresh air.
-I prodded her with my foot and then prodded her again, this time with some gumption, causing her body to giggle.
+I prodded her with my foot, nothing

 With the quick jerking motion of someone waking up to a loud noise, she rolled over, leaned on her elbow and stared at us with wide, feral eyes.
 Her hair a tingle of tangles and pine needles, and her jelly belly, exposed beneath a torn shirt, protruded from her torso.
 She scratched it absentmindedly like a fat redneck drinking a PBR.